 Table of Contents

-This hearty and easy crockpot jambalaya looks and tastes like you spent all day in the kitchen, but it takes just a bit of chopping, making rice, and stirring.
-Let it simmer for a few hours and you’ll end up with a dish that is packed with flavor and perfect for a hungry crowd.
+This hearty and easy crockpot jambalaya looks and tastes like you spent all day in the kitchen, but with some simple chopping and stirring it then simmers in the slow cooker for a few hours for a hands off flavorful dish!

-My version of jambalaya uses Andouille sausage, chicken, and shrimp (added in with only one hour left of cooking time), but you can make it your own by swapping in a different type of sausage or seafood.
-I like to cook the rice on the stove separately to ensure an even and tender texture and the stir it in at the end or pour the jambalaya over the top before serving.
+This version of jambalaya uses Andouille sausage, chicken, and shrimp, but make it your own by swapping in a different type of sausage or seafood.
+I like to cook the rice on the stove separately to ensure an even and tender texture and then stir it in at the end.

 Why This Recipe Works